 Wasanbon and the best tea cakes

 Wasanbon is a kind of traditional Japanese sugar that has a history of over 200 years.
 It is only produced in Kagawa and Tokushima Prefectures’ and is the ‘upper class’ of sugar in Japan.
 Wasanbon is mainly used in making Japanese sweets.
 One of the most famous sweets, Higashi, is a dry Japanese candy that is molded using a wooden frame.
 It’s usually colorful and shaped like seasonal flowers.
-It is best when eaten with matcha (green tea).
-Pure Higashi, made only of Wasanbon tastes so smooth and the sophisticated sweetness will melt in your mouth.
-It has rich taste, but not too sweet, so I always can’t help but to eat more.
+It is best when eaten with matcha (powdered green tea).
+Pure Higashi, made only of Wasanbon tastes very smooth and the sophisticated sweetness will melt in your mouth.
+It has a rich taste, but not too sweet, so I always can’t help but to eat more.

-Rather than using modern sugar refining techniques, Togi is done by humans, which isn’t always perfect, but it creates a pure and original taste from natural ingredients.
+Rather than using modern sugar refining techniques, togi is done by humans, which isn’t always perfect, but it creates a pure and original taste from natural ingredients.

 Use Wasanbon in your daily life

 Nowadays, Wasanbon is also being used in Western recipes.
 It might help you when choosing a cake to know what type of sugar is used in it.

 The dry Japanese candy Higashi is sold in many Japanese sweets shops, so you can get it at larger malls.
 It goes well with coffee or black tea, so it might be nice to have teatime with Wasanbon.
 When doing so, I recommend that you not dissolve it like a sugar cube, but bite into it like a piece of candy.
 Some people even eat it with brandy!